dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 ---
 layout: default-layout
 title: Configure HTTPS on Linux
-keywords: Install, License Tracking Server, Linux, HTTPS
+keywords: Install, Dynamsoft License Server, Linux, HTTPS
 description: Steps and information about how to configure HTTPS on Linux
 breadcrumbText: Configure HTTPS on Linux
 needAutoGenerateSidebar: true